seifscape/gmu.foodfinder.me/README.md

 - buy: http://whatthefuckshouldieatatgmu.com/
 - Get Google Analytics working then deploy to Heroku
 - Change table to bulleted list of sentences instead? (perhaps as only column in a Bootstrap table for responsive-ness?)
+- Google map of all dining locations (pin them on there if needed) that are currently open